arkeldi/ACPC-DIscord-Bot/README.md

 ### Environment Setup

-Create a `.env` file and fill in the necessary environment variables:
+Create a `.env` file and fill in the environment variable:

 - **DISCORD_KEY**: Your Discord bot token.